Manila Light Rail Transit System: Stations

 The concourse and platform areas of most Line 1 stations are both located on the same level.

 The concourse and platform areas of Line 2 stations are located on different levels.

 With the exception of Katipunan (which is underground), the LRTA's 38 stations are elevated.
 They follow one of two different layouts.
 Most Line 1 stations are composed of only one level, accessible from the street below by stairway, containing the station's concourse and platform areas separated by fare gates.
 The boarding platforms are 100 m long and 3.5 m wide.
 Baclaran, Central Terminal, Carriedo, Balintawak, Fernando Poe Jr. and North Avenue stations on the Line 1, and all Line 2 stations are composed of two levels: a lower concourse level and an upper platform level (reversed in the case of Katipunan).
 Fare gates separate the concourse level from the stairs and escalators that provide access to the platform level.
 All stations have side platforms except for Baclaran, which has one side and one island platform, and Santolan, which has an island platform.

-The concourse area at LRTA stations typically contain a passenger assistance office (PAO), ticket purchasing areas (ticket counters and/or ticket machines), and at least one stall that sells food and drinks.
+The concourse area at LRTA stations typically contains a passenger assistance office (PAO), ticket purchasing areas (ticket counters and/or ticket machines), and at least one stall that sells food and drinks.
 Terminal stations also have a public relations office.
 Stores and ATMs are usually found at street level outside the station, although there are instances where they can be found within the concourse.
 Some stations, such as Monumento, Libertad and Araneta Center-Cubao, are directly connected to shopping malls.